boinkor-net/o/README.md

 * It allows multiple modes of usage for different ring buffer usage scenarios.
 * It does not require casting from `interface{}`.
+* The code is pretty well-covered by conventional and property tests.

 ## Minimum functionality - what do you get?